-In this manual, the term UPS refers only to the UPS cabinet and its internal elements.
-The term UPS system refers to the entire power protection system - the UPS cabinet, battery strings, and options or accessories installed.
+In this manual, the term "UPS" refers only to the UPS cabinet and its internal elements.
+The term "UPS system" refers to the entire power protection system - the UPS modules, battery strings, and options or accessories installed.

 1.2 For More Information